ben-ryder/jigsaw/packages/core/docs/usage.md

 The quickest way to get started with Jigsaw is simply by loading the `jigsaw.css` file into your application/website which will then give you access to all the component styling.

-### Sass Toolkit
+### Sass Files
-It's possible that the consuming application will need to access the pattern library design tokens for custom components and styling.
-This can be done by including the `toolkit.scss` file in the Sass files of that project.
+It's possible that the consuming application will need to access the Sass design tokens for custom components and styling.
+This can be done by including the relevant `.scss` file from the package.

 ## @ben-ryder/jigsaw-react
 - This library implements React-specific versions of the Jigsaw components for easy use in React applications.